professor-swansosj/Module-1-Companion/06-data-formats/README.md

-# 📊 Data Formats - Working with Network Information
+# 06: Data Formats - Working with Network Information

-Learn to read and write the 4 most common data formats in network automation.
+Learn to read and write the four (4) most common data formats in network automation.
 Each format has its strengths - master them all!

 ## 🎯 What You'll Master